Tune Search

 In [FMH] Tom Hastings.
 The Feis Musicians Handbook [sic].

 As sgjig #14 in [JKg 3] Josephine Keegan.
 A Drop in the Ocean.
-Traditional Irish Tunes Collected by Josephine Keegan. [available]
+Traditional Irish Tunes Collected by Josephine Keegan.

 If you are considering using the above transcriptions to help you learn this tune, I invite you to check these practical Tips for Learning Irish Traditional Music.
 See also: So why do you bother indexing books and abc?

-Year of the oldest source for this tune, considering the recordings and transcriptions listed above (note that I concentrate on sources after 1900): 1959
+Year of the oldest source for this tune, considering only the recordings and transcriptions listed above (note that I concentrate on sources after 1900): 1959